Black History Month Medal of Honor recipient Army Sgt. Henry Johnson

 And, on the night of May 15, 1918, then Army Pvt.
 Henry Johnson, a member of the all-Black New York National Guard 369th Infantry Regiment, found himself fighting for his life against 20 German soldiers out in front of his unit’s trenchline.

 Johnson fired the three rounds in his French-made rifle, tossed all his hand grenades and then grabbed his Army-issue bolo knife and started stabbing.
-He buried the knife in the head of one attacker and then disemboweled another German soldier.
+He buried the knife in the head of one attacker.
+Then disemboweled another German soldier.

 “Each slash meant something, believe me,” Johnson said later.
 “There wasn’t anything so fine about it; just fought for my life.
 A rabbit would have done that.”